yisi23/pagebox/README.md

 # OriginMap: Tool & Guard

+## Bulletproof web application
+This is a concept of **bulletproof web applications**.
+Web is not perfect.
+Web is far from perfect.
+Web is broken: Cookies, Clickjacking, Frame navigation, CSRF,  links..

+OriginMap **splits** the entire website into many pages with unique origins.
+Every page has its own Origin in terms of frame navigation - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.

+Also every page contains additional `OriginMapObject` in `<meta>` tag, and sends it along with every `XMLHttpRequest` and `<form>` submission.

+**OriginMapObject** is **signed serialized object** (e.g. JSON)  containing `url` property - original page URL (not `location.href` which can be compromised with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.

 ## What is OriginMap?

 XHR demo - on the left Red arrows are arbitary requests attacker can do. on the right we map origins and restrict access